DosX-dev/obfus.h/README.md

 ```

 ## Virtualization
 This is a protection technique in which certain calculations are performed through an embedded virtual machine upon command.
 Makes analysis of mathematical operations **very difficult**!
+It will work with the `virt` option enabled (and only!).
+Otherwise, all virtual machine commands will be replaced by ordinary mathematical operators.

 ⚠️ Virtualization in critical locations can impact optimization.
 Use with caution only in areas where it is really needed